zodb/relstorage/README.txt

 Specify these options in zope.conf, as parameters for the ``relstorage.storage.RelStorage`` constructor, or as attributes of a ``relstorage.storage.Options`` instance.
-In the latter two cases, use underscores instead of dashes in the parameter names.
+In the latter two cases, use underscores instead of dashes in the option names.

 ``name``
         The name of the storage.
 Defaults to a descriptive name that